“Our language culture is in a rapid transition to a visual culture”

 Considering the date of this quote – we actually live in a visual culture.

-- In which way are (ideal body) images processed by our brains?
+- In which way do our brains process (ideal body) images?

 - Which tools and biologically preprogrammed patterns does advertising use to make the images more effective?